- Developers

 1. Scale Ethereum decentralized applications (DApps) by using a sidechain (AVAILABLE)

 In this guide on how to scale Ethereum DApps, I will first explain the use of a sidechain blockchain.
-This strategy to scale Ethereum decentralized applications works on the premise that not all DApps require the same level of security.
+This strategy to scale Ethereum decentralized applications works because not all DApps require the same level of security.

 1a.
 Differentiating between different types of DApps